chrismytton/dotfiles/README.md

     chsh -s $(which zsh)

-If that all sounds a bit too scary for you then take a look at `install.sh` to get an idea for what this script does.
+If that all sounds a bit too scary for you then take a look at `bin/dotfiles-install` to get an idea for what this script does.

 ## Usage